-Yesterday we learned that Sofía Vergara is being sued by two embryos she created in 2013 with former fiancé Nick Loeb.
-This may sound like just another far-fetched Hollywood scenario, but in reality, this has the potential to be a landmark case having wider effects on the concept of what it means to be a person with legal rights.
+Back in December 2016, we learned that Vergara was being sued — not by Loeb, but by two embryos she created with him in 2013.
+This may sound like just another far-fetched Hollywood scenario, but in reality, the case had the potential to be a landmark case having wider effects on the concept of what it means to be a person with legal rights.
 It's also an important reminder to always pay attention to contracts.

-It probably raises a few questions for you: Can embryos sue people?
+Now that this legal ridiculousness is out of the way, it's a good time to revisit the questions this unusual court case raised: Can embryos sue people?
 Logistically, how do they even file the paperwork from a freezer?
 How is embry-bro Loeb still in the news?

-To make this story a little easier to digest, here are three things you need to know about the lawsuit that could have implications beyond the former couple.
+To make this story a little easier to digest, here are three things you need to know about the dismissed lawsuit that potentially had implications beyond the former couple.

-The plaintiff in the case is a man named James Carbonnet, who is listed as the embryos’ “trustee,” despite the fact that he has no clear relationship with either Vergara or Loeb.
-In addition to going through the hassle of filing the right-to-live lawsuit on behalf of two embryos (let’s face it – they’re probably not going to be much help during the process and Carbonnet will end up doing most of the work himself), he also took it upon himself to name them “Emma” and “Isabella.”
+The plaintiff in the case was a man named James Carbonnet, who is listed as the embryos’ “trustee,” despite the fact that he has no clear relationship with either Vergara or Loeb.
+In addition to going through the hassle of filing the right-to-live lawsuit on behalf of two embryos, he also took it upon himself to name them “Emma” and “Isabella.”

-The crux of the lawsuit is that by not permitting “Emma” and “Isabella” from being born, they are being deprived of their inheritance, which, it just so happens, is in a trust in Louisiana — a very anti-choice state.
-The lawsuit requests that the embryos be returned to Loeb so he can implant and gestate them via a surrogate, thereby receiving the money in the trust, which would be used to fund their health care and education.
+The crux of the lawsuit was that by not permitting “Emma” and “Isabella” to be born, they are being deprived of their inheritance, which, it just so happens, is in a trust in Louisiana — a very anti-abortion state.
+The lawsuit requested that the embryos be returned to Loeb so he could implant and gestate them via a surrogate, thereby receiving the money in the trust, which would be used to fund their health care and education.